phoenixframework/phoenix_live_view/guides/client/bindings.md

 <div phx-mounted={JS.transition("animate-ping", time: 500)}>
 ```

-If `phx-mounted` is used on the initial page render, it will be invoked only
+If `phx-mounted` is used on the initial page render, it will run at the earliest
-after the initial WebSocket connection is established.
+opportunity.
+For elements outside of a LiveView, this is as soon as `liveSocket.connect()`
+is executed.
+For elements inside of a LiveView, this is only after the initial socket
+connection is established and the LiveView is mounted.

 To react to elements being removed from the DOM, the `phx-remove` binding
 may be specified, which can contain a `Phoenix.LiveView.JS` command to execute.